cpurtlebaugh/Spell-Tank/readme.md

 * As a guesser, I would like to see what letters I have previously guessed.

-* As a guesser, I would like to see the letters I have correctly chosen *in the word I am guessing.*

 * As a guesser, I'd like to know how many wrong guesses I have made.

 * As a guesser, I'd like to see a fun visualization of the number of wrong